 SARA currently operates from five bases, at Newport, Chepstow (Beachley), Sharpness, Tewkesbury and Kidderminster (Wyre Forest).
-The need for SARA is increasing with more callouts evident year on year.
-The variety and range of callouts is also increasing.
 Typical incidents involve boats or persons in difficulty on one of the rivers SARA cover, but also searches for missing persons, animal rescue and flood relief are also becoming common.

-SARA is a proud member of Mountain Rescue England & Wales, and is also an established Royal Yachting Association (RYA) teaching centre with its own instructors able to train and certify crew members in RYA Powerboat Level 1 & 2 and Safety Boat.
+SARA is a member of Mountain Rescue England & Wales.
+SARA is also a Royal Yachting Association (RYA) and a Rescue3Europe teaching centre, with its own instructors able to train and certify crew members.

 The membership of the organisation is made up entirely from volunteers, with no paid staff.
-As a registered charity, all funding is raised by way of donations.
+As a registered charity, all funding is raised by way of donations, grants and other fundraisining.